From DFRT Determination No. 2 of 2017.

 A Lieutenant General is to be paid the total of the base salary and positional components listed for the relevant time period and the officer's Force, rank and pay point in Schedule B.1 Part 3 or 4.

 Note: The base salary of each pay point is the senior officer’s salary for which superannuation contributions are payable.

-This section applies to a senior officer who meets both the following conditions.
+This section applies to a senior officer who meets all the following conditions.

-The senior officer undertakes required activities that support their resignation, retirement or transfer to the Reserves.
+The senior officer is required to undertake activities that support their resignation, retirement or transfer to the reserves.